Mission of the Omaha Zoological Society

 Johnny Rosenblatt, threw the first pitch at the attraction.

-Renovations to the Main Gift Shop and parking lot, including the addition of more parking stalls, was completed.
+Renovations to the Main Gift Shop and parking lot, including the addition of over 1,000 more parking stalls, was completed.

 The newly renovated Suzanne and Walter Scott Aquarium opened on April 5, 2012.
 The new Main Entrance opened with new Ticketing Gates, Guest Services and Redemption Gates.
 Construction on the Gateway to the Wild capital campaign continued.
 The updated Red Barn Park area was completed with the new Prehistoric Play Park and Fossil Dig site.

 The Omaha Steaks® Grill and Patio, located between Durham TreeTops Restaurant and the Lied Jungle, opened.
 The Durham Lodge and Birthday House renovations were completed.
 Construction began on the capital campaign, Gateway to the Wild, including the renovations of the Scott Aquarium and addition of the Education and Conference Center at the Scott Aquarium.

 Expedition Madagascar, featuring the only lemur walkway, opened to the public on May 7, 2010.
 Expedition Madagascar showcases the conservation work Omaha’s Henry Doorly Zoo and Aquarium dedicates to Madagascar.

 Skyfari, an aerial tram opened to the public.